aehilla/data310_spring2020/project2.md

 Finally, provide your ROC plots and interpret them.

-> The ROC plots created when n = 30 and I use the penalty from the 30th model:
+> The ROC plots created when n = 30 and I used the penalty from the 30th model:

 <img src="https://user-images.githubusercontent.com/54942759/111836654-07795f00-88cd-11eb-960b-1458fbc75375.png" width = 400/>